Victorian and Early American

 are the Tulip & Sawtooth pattern

 (shown at right).
-They have ground
+Probably made by

 pontils and could use a cleaning.